saddamarbaa/netflix-clone-vanillaJS/plan.md

-- Create a Header
+- Create a Header => DONE
-- Finish Up the movies section
+- Finish Up the movies section => DONE
-- Understanding Promises, API, Fetch
+- Understanding Promises, API, Fetch => DONE
-- Pull in Movies From APIS
+- Pull in Movies From APIS => DONE

-- Horizontal scroll for the movies
+- Horizontal scroll for the movies => DONE
-- Retreive the other movie from API
+- Retreive the other movie from API => DONE
-- Add the hover effect to individual movies
+- Add the hover effect to individual movies => DONE

 - Create HTML Structure -> DONE
 - Create Header -> DONE